simple2d/simple2d/README.md

 #### A note on Linux/ARM platforms

-Simple 2D supports ARM platforms running Linux, like the [Raspberry Pi](https://www.raspberrypi.org) and [CHIP](https://nextthing.co).
+Simple 2D supports ARM platforms running Linux, like the [Raspberry Pi](https://www.raspberrypi.org) and [CHIP](https://getchip.com).
 Since most Linux distributions have SDL packages configured for traditional desktop platforms, the install script will compile SDL from source when ARM is detected, disabling windowing systems (like X11) and OpenGL (forcing OpenGL ES).

-### The Command-line Utility
+### The command-line utility

 Once installed, use the `simple2d` command-line utility to update Simple 2D, check for issues, output the libraries needed to compile applications, and more.
 Run `simple2d --help` to see all available commands and options.

-## Building from Source
+## Building from source

 Alternatively, you can compile and install Simple 2D from source.
 First clone the repo using: